 The Ramona Humane Society (RHS) reports our statistics on our website because we feel that transparency is an important part of being a contracted agency.
 In addition, we want our communities to understand the realities that we face as a shelter and the impact that our citizens can have on increasing adoption and decreasing euthanasia.
 We also believe early spay/neuter will reduce the number of unwanted animals entering the shelter.
-RHS is non-profit and an “open admission shelter” for 5 cities.
-“Open admission shelter” means that we accept all animals from the cities that we serve whether they are aggressive, feral, sick, injured or underage.
+RHS is non-profit and an “open admission shelter” for 4 cities (Hemet, San Jacinto, Calimesa and Beaumont.)
+“Open admission shelter” means that we accept all animals from the cities that we serve whether they are aggressive, feral, old, sick, injured or underage.

 The Formula for Live Release Percentage:

-Live Outcomes divided by all outcomes (including shelter euthanasia) equals Live Release Percentage or Save Rate.
+Live Outcomes divided by shelter euthanasia equals Live Release Percentage or Save Rate.

 *Owner Requested Euthanasias are not included in the calculation as we do not consider the animal impounded and this procedure is a humane service provided by RHS to the community and it’s animals.